Titan

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.
 Select the photographs to display the original source in another window.

-Saturn's largest satellite is the mysterious world called Titan.
-It has slightly greater diameter, density, and mass than Callisto.
-It is probably half rock, half ice.
 What is special about Titan is that it has a thick atmosphere with a surface air pressure about 1.5 times thicker than the Earth's.
 Even though Titan's mass is even smaller than Mars', it is so cold (just 95 Kelvin) that it has been able to hold on to its primordial atmosphere.
-The atmosphere is made of cold molecular nitrogen with hazy methane clouds that block our view of the surface.
+The atmosphere is made of cold molecular nitrogen (95%) and methane (about 5%).
 Other organic molecules have been detected in its atmosphere.
-They are formed from sunlight interacting with the atmospheric nitrogen and methane.
-Some of the organic molecules then settle down to the surface as very dark deposits.
+They are formed from solar ultraviolet light and high energy particles accelerated by Saturn's magnetic field interacting with the atmospheric nitrogen and methane.
+The molecules of nitrogen and methane are split apart (photodissociation) and the atoms recombine to make a thick haze layer of mostly ethane that blocks our view of the surface in visible light.
+When the droplets of the organic molecules get large enough, they rain down to the surface as very dark deposits of liquid methane and ethane.
+Methane bubbling up from below the surface is thought to replenish the methane lost in its atmosphere from photodissociation.
 The picture of Titan, Triton and the Moon at the end of this sub-section shows hazy Titan as viewed in visible wavelengths from the Voyager spacecraft.
-Unfortunately, Voyager's cameras were precisely tuned to the wrong wavelengths so it could not peer through the methane-nitrogen mixture.
+Unfortunately, Voyager's cameras were precisely tuned to the wrong wavelengths so it could not peer through the haze layer.
 Therefore, all it saw was an orange fuzz ball.

 Cassini image of Titan in polarized infrared from its narrow-angle camera